Bhrigu Lake

 Bhrigu Lake or Brighu Lake is a lake located at an elevation of around 4300 m in Kullu district, Himachal Pradesh, India.
 It is located to the east of Rohtang Pass and is around 6 km from Gulaba village.
-It can be reached by trekking either from the Vashishth temple, which is famous for its hot water springs, close to the town of Manali.
-Actually there is no settlement in Gulaba and is an area of the Pir Panjal mountain range.
-It is named after Maharishi Bhrigu.
+It can be reached by trekking either from Vashisht temple, which is famous for its hot water springs, close to the town of Manali, or from Gulaba, on the way to Rohtang Pass.
+It is named after Maharshi Bhrigu.

-Legend has it that the sage used to meditate near the lake and hence it has been rendered sacred; the locals believe that due to this the lake never freezes completely.
-This lake is held sacred to the sage, Rishi Brighu, a great saint of Indian history.
+Legend has it that the sage used to meditate near the lake and hence it has been rendered sacred.
 It lies on the various trek routes of the region.